- Air powered flooring stapler

 Cut boards to length with a circular saw.
 Clamp on a guide to ensure square cuts and cut from the back side of the board (to minimize splintering the good side).
 If you use a sliding miter saw, cut with the good side up.

-Hand nail the first board in place
+How to install tongue and groove flooring: Hand nail the first board in place

 The chalk line for the first board must be accurate to make sure the first row is straight.
 Rip to width and align the first board along the first chalk line, tongue out.
 Predrill and nail along the wall with 8d finish nails driven into every joist.
 Countersink them 1/8 in. and fill them with a natural color hardening putty.
 Note: Center the butt joints on the joist layout lines.
 Rip the first row to width using your circular saw or a table saw.
 Leave at least a 1/4-in. gap at the wall for wood expansion.
 Cut the board ends so butt joints (formed by boards that meet end to end) occur over floor joists.